 Lines shall be labeled and shall be distinguishable from each other by using either different line types, or different line colors.

-Indicate engineering units of the y-axis values; e.g. degrees F., inches w.g., Btu/lb, percent open, etc.
+Indicate engineering units of the y-axis values, e.g. degrees F., inches w.g., Btu/lb, percent open, etc.

 The y-axis scale shall be chosen so that all trended values are in a readable range.
 Use a secondary Y-axis to make the unit ranges compatible in the display.